anthonybudd/WP_Model/readme.md

 $product->post() // Returns WP_Post object

+$product->permalink() // Returns post permalink

+$product->hasFeaturedImage($defaultURL) // Returns TRUE if a featured image has been set or FALSE if not

 $product->featuredImage($defaultURL) // Returns featured image URL

 $product->toArray() // Returns an array representaion of the model